The Asymptotic State of Decaying Turbulence: Introduction

 Canonical flows such as forced homogeneous and isotropic turbulence (HIT), wall-bounded turbulence, and thermal convection have provided a rich mosaic of insights into turbulence dynamics.
 Their nominal simplicity notwithstanding, these flows are actually quite complex, and their full theoretical understanding is not yet within reach.
 On the other hand, the particular case of \textit{decaying} HIT is more amenable to a fuller comprehension {because of the absence of the interaction between forcing and all the excited scales}---but it is still a non-trivial problem because it encompasses two primary ingredients of turbulence: nonlinear energy transfer across scales and turbulent dissipation.
 Advancing the quantitative understanding of decaying turbulence is the purpose of this paper.

-Although decaying turbulence is one of the oldest problems in the field, complete clarity on its asymptotic state, presumed to be of the form $En \sim t^{-n}$ {(where $En$ is the turbulent kinetic energy and $t$ is time)}, has remained elusive for reasons discussed in \cite{john-P-john}.
-Briefly, theoretical predictions have been made only for two particular states governing the ``permanence of large-scales".
-The first is the Birkhoff-Saffman (BS) regime \cite{Birkhoff,Saffman} associated with the conservation of linear momentum invariants, which prescribes a low-wavenumber spectrum $E(k) \sim k^2$, yielding $n=6/5$ (see, especially, the delightful and short paper by Saffman \cite{Saffman_1967}).
-The second is the Loitsianskii-Kolmogorov-Batchelor (LKB) regime \cite{Loitsiansky,kolmogorov1941,Batchelor1956}, associated with the conservation of angular momentum and characterized by a steeper low-wavenumber spectrum $E(k) \sim k^4$, for which $n=10/7$ (see \cite{comte-corrsin-1966} for an insightful derivation of this result).
+Although decaying turbulence is one of the oldest problems in the field, complete clarity on its asymptotic state, presumed to be of the form $En \sim t^{-n}$, where $En$ is the turbulent kinetic energy, has remained elusive for reasons discussed in \cite{john-P-john}.
+Briefly, theoretical predictions have been made only for two particular states governing the `permanence of large-scales'.
+The first is the Birkhoff--Saffman (BS) regime \cite{Birkhoff,Saffman} associated with the conservation of linear momentum invariants, which prescribes a low-wavenumber spectrum $E(k) \sim k^2$, yielding $n=6/5$ (see, especially, the delightful and short paper by Saffman \cite{Saffman_1967}).
+The second is the Loitsianskii--Kolmogorov--Batchelor (LKB) regime \cite{Loitsiansky,kolmogorov1941,Batchelor1956}, associated with the conservation of angular momentum and characterized by a steeper low-wavenumber spectrum $E(k) \sim k^4$, for which $n=10/7$ (see \cite{comte-corrsin-1966} for an insightful derivation of this result).
 In both instances, certain crucial assumptions underlie the theoretical results.
-Empirical works have usually not exercised willful control on the initial spectrum, and, not surprisingly, yield results that often depart considerably from the theoretical predictions just mentioned.
-Experimental measurements in grid turbulence (see, for example, Refs.~\cite{comte-corrsin-1966,Sreenivasan_et_al_1980,MohamedLaRue1990,kang2003,sinhuber_et_al_2015, zhao_et_al_2023}) and direct numerical simulations in periodic boxes (see, for example, Refs.~\cite{Ishida2006, Yoffe2018, mkv_decay}) have reported decay exponents ranging from $n \approx 1.15$ to $1.45$.
-As reviewed by John et al. \cite{john-P-john}, this unsatisfactory situation arises partly because the putative power-law fits often depend on the use of a virtual origin, or cover limited periods of time or close vicinity of the turbulence-generating grid, or include data that are influenced by details of the turbulence source.
+Empirical works have usually not exercised wilful control on the initial spectrum, and, not surprisingly, yield results that often depart considerably from the theoretical predictions just mentioned.
+Experimental measurements in grid turbulence (see, e.g.,~\cite{comte-corrsin-1966,Sreenivasan_et_al_1980,MohamedLaRue1990,kang2003,sinhuber_et_al_2015, zhao_et_al_2023}) and direct numerical simulations in periodic boxes (see, e.g.,~\cite{Ishida2006, Yoffe2018, mkv_decay}) have reported decay exponents ranging from $n \approx 1.15$ to $1.45$.
+As reviewed by John \textit{et al.} \cite{john-P-john}, this unsatisfactory situation arises partly because the putative power-law fits often depend on the use of a virtual origin, or cover limited periods of time or close vicinity of the turbulence-generating grid, or include data that are influenced by details of the turbulence source.
 These inconsistencies also stem from the fact that the decay data are influenced by the finite computational or experimental domains.
-For another critical review of the experimental results, see Ref.~\cite{ladislav}.
+For another critical review of the experimental results, see ~\cite{ladislav}.